biolink/biolink-model/README.md

 make install
 ```

+To regenerate artifacts (please do not commit the outputs of this command to the repo itself, these artifacts will
-To regenerate artifacts from the Biolink Model YAML,
+be regenerated automatically as changes to biolink-model.yaml are built remotely) from the Biolink Model YAML locally, run:

 ```sh
 make
 ```

 **Note:** the Makefile requires the following dependencies to be installed: